ArashUNSW/Cyber_Operation_labs/allLabs/lab1.md

 > This lab does not require internet access.

 > [!alert]
 > Do not run `BlueWaveActivitySimulator.exe` in this lab.
-The simulator is introduced in a later lab.
+The simulator is introduced in a later `lab`.

 ---